yanismiraoui/Analyzing-sports-commentary-in-order-to-automatically-recognize-events-and-extract-insights/README.md

 - **otherclassifiers.ipynb** : build other classification models using the same methods and cleaning processes
 - **scrape_and_evaluation_commentaries.ipynb** : scrape the live commentaries of a sample of football games from livescore.com and evaluate the performance of our model on this unseen dataset
 - **bert_collab.ipynb** : build a BERT classification model using Google Collab
-- **sentiment_bert_collab.ipynb** : analyze if sentiment analysis could help detect main events using Google Collab
+- **sentiment_bert_collab.ipynb** : analyze if BERT sentiment analysis could help detect main events using Google Collab
 - **grahics.ipynb** : build the graphics that will be presented in the research report

 <br />